gzlive/behaven/README.txt

 BehaveN
 -------

 There is no installer.
-Extract the DLLs to some folder and add a reference to BehaveN.dll from your test project.
+Extract the assemblies to some folder and add a reference to BehaveN.dll from your test project.

 BehaveN is free to use for both free and commercial projects.
 See